trofi/trofi.github.io.gen/posts/297-32-bit-file-API-strikes-back.md

 $ cd m

 # first file on disk:
+$ touch first
 $ ls -li first
 257 -rw-r--r-- 1 root root 0 Sep  7 15:10 first

 # second file on disk:
+$ rm first && touch first
 $ ls -li first
 258 -rw-r--r-- 1 root root 0 Sep  7 15:10 first
 ```

-Despite the same file name being deleted and recreated in place it's
+Despite the same filename being deleted and recreated in place it's
-inode number increases.
+`inode` number increases.

 There is one exception to "always increasing" rule: if we delete files
-with highest inode numbers and unmount/remount the filesystem we will be
+with highest `inode` numbers and unmount/remount the filesystem we will be
 able to unwind `free_objectid` back a bit:

 ```